-If you can't eat meat or gluten, Thanksgiving may seem like a holiday where you will go hungry.
+If you can't eat meat or gluten, Thanksgiving may seem like a holiday where it's difficult to find foods that work with your diet.
 But, actually, that's not the case!
 There are several delicious and interesting recipes that will meet your dietary needs.
 If you are planning a vegetarian and gluten-free Thanksgiving dinner, or even a gluten-free and vegan Thanksgiving meal, there are many main dishes, sides and stuffing recipes, and of course, gluten-free desserts that all of your guests will enjoy.

 Soup and Salad Recipes

 Although the Thanksgiving table notoriously overflows with dishes of food, when you're not serving a large carved turkey, a soup and/or salad course is a good idea.
 And if you scoop out mini pumpkins in which to serve the soup (or even salad), this course will become a highlight of the meal.
 You can't go wrong with gluten-free butternut squash soup, pumpkin and sweet potato soup, and an easy vegetarian pumpkin soup.
 If you are looking for a gluten-free salad to begin, a quinoa and pecan salad with fresh mint or spinach salad with gluten-free French dressing are good choices.
 Or take your favorite salad and add a gluten-free salad dressing for a fresh start to the Thanksgiving dinner.

 Main Dish Recipes